dat-ecosystem-archive/docs/docs/concepts.md

 **`ff34725120b2f3c5bd5028e4f61d14a45a22af48a7b12126d5d588becde88a93` - the unique identifier**

 The second part of the link is a 64-character hex strings ([ed25519 public-keys](https://ed25519.cr.yp.to/) to be precise).
 Each Dat archive gets a public key link to identify it.
-With the hex string as a link we can a few things:
+With the hex string as a link we can do a few things:

 1. Encrypt the data transfer
 2. Create a persistent identifier, an ID that never changes, even as file are updated (as opposed to a checksum which is based on the file contents).